-When the fall leaves begin to turn, it’s time for my all-time favorite Pumpkin Bread recipe.
-Filled with warm spices of the season, like cinnamon, ginger, and cloves, this bread is moist, tender and perfect!
+It’s Pumpkin Bread time when the fall leaves begin to turn.
+Or even before!
+Filled with warm spices of the fall season, like cinnamon, ginger, and cloves, this pumpkin bread is moist, tender, and perfect!

 What People Say About Pumpkin Bread